zendikillb/scvatal/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.
 If you're using an LLM to write the issue, please make sure that the text actually means something, and please, keep it short, LLMs tend to write longer texts than needed.
-> [!IMPORTANT]
-> Do not post screenshots of your text editor.
+Do not post screenshots of your text editor.

 **Provide a minimal reproduction demo of the bug**

-> [!IMPORTANT]
-> You can fork this [CodePen template](https://codepen.io/juliangarnier/pen/pvoGoxR) or use a similar service to provide a minimal reproduction so I can quickly follow the steps to reproduce your problem.
+You can fork this [CodePen template](https://codepen.io/juliangarnier/pen/pvoGoxR) or use a similar service to provide a minimal reproduction so I can quickly follow the steps to reproduce your problem.

 Detail the steps to reproduce the behavior in the minimal reproduction demo, for example:
 1. Go to '...'